-Feel Good Life Methodology and Free Online Breakthrough Challenge
+Feel Good Life Methodology and Free Online Breakthrough Experience

 Coming up in late August will be a unique opportunity to experience Isabelle’s life changing Feel Good Life Methodology program with her 10 Day FREE!
-Online Breakthrough Challenge.
-There is a sign-up form at the end of this article to be notified when registration for this event is open.
+Online Breakthrough Experience.
+UPDATE!
+REGISTRATION IS OPEN NOW for the September 19-30th 2022 session.

 The Feel Good Life Methodology is a tool to reduce stress and enhance well-being, at home and at work, and we are very excited to be chatting with Isabelle Tierney about how her approach came about and how it might help those with IBS.